scania-digital-design-system/sdds/demo/HTML/README.md

     > npm install @scania/theme-light
     ```

-## Link the packages to your html document like this, depending on file structure
+## Link the packages to your html document like this

     ```html
     <script src="node_modules/@scania/theme-light/dist/light-theme.js"></script>